pandas-dev/pandas/doc/source/development/contributing.rst

    python -m pip install -r requirements-dev.txt

    # Build and install pandas
-   python setup.py build_ext --inplace -j 4
+   python setup.py build_ext --inplace -j 0
    python -m pip install -e . --no-build-isolation

 **Windows**

 Below is a brief overview on how to set-up a virtual environment with Powershell under Windows.
 For details please refer to the `official virtualenv user guide <https://virtualenv.pypa.io/en/stable/userguide/#activate-script>`__

 .. code-block:: powershell

    # Create a virtual environment
    # Use an ENV_DIR of your choice.
 We'll use ~\virtualenvs\pandas-dev where
    # '~' is the folder pointed to by either $env:USERPROFILE (Powershell) or
    # %USERPROFILE% (cmd.exe) environment variable
    # Any parent directories should already exist

-   # If you are using cmd.exe, run instead: python -m venv $env:USERPROFILE\virtualenvs\pandas-dev
+   # If you are using cmd.exe, run instead:
+   # python -m venv %USERPROFILE%\virtualenvs\pandas-dev
    python -m venv $env:USERPROFILE\virtualenvs\pandas-dev

    # Activate the virtualenv
-   # If you are using cmd.exe, run instead: %USERPROFILE%\virtualenvs\pandas-dev\Scripts\activate.bat
+   # If you are using cmd.exe, run instead:
+   # %USERPROFILE%\virtualenvs\pandas-dev\Scripts\activate.bat
    ~\virtualenvs\pandas-dev\Scripts\Activate.ps1

    # Install the build dependencies
    python -m pip install -r requirements-dev.txt

    # Build and install pandas
-   python setup.py build_ext --inplace -j 4
+   python setup.py build_ext --inplace -j 0
    python -m pip install -e . --no-build-isolation --no-use-pep517

 Creating a branch